pas256/rails-base/README.md

         brew install postgresql
         brew services start postgresql@14

-2. Install `rvm` if you haven't already
+1. Install `rvm` if you haven't already

         \curl -sSL https://get.rvm.io | bash -s stable

-3. Install the version of ruby this project uses
+1. Install the version of ruby this project uses

         rvm install $(cat .ruby-version)

-4. Once ruby is installed, you can then install bundler
+1. Once ruby is installed, you can then install bundler

         gem install bundler

-5. Install the gems/dependencies for this project
+1. Install the gems/dependencies for this project

         cd mybase
         bundle install

+1. Install NodeJS if you haven't already, and then install the node dependencies (which is just `mjml` for emails)

+        brew install node
+        npm install

-6. Create the database
+1. Create the database

         rails db:create db:migrate db:seed

-7. Install commit hooks
+1. Install commit hooks

         overcommit --install

-8. Copy and set the environment variables.
+1. Copy and set the environment variables.
 Each variable has instructions to follow.

         cp .env.template .env